Senate passes two-year cross-party budget bill

 Republicans and Democrats are unpopular after a year of congressional inaction.

-The year 2013 has seen political gridlock over President Barack Obama's healthcare law, the federal debt limit and issues ranging from immigration to gun control.'Nothing written in stone'
+The year 2013 has seen political gridlock over President Barack Obama's healthcare law, the federal debt limit and issues ranging from immigration to gun control.

 The budget bill must still be signed into law by the president.